 Section I: College District Peace Officers

-The governing board of each state institution of higher education, including each community college, may employ and commission peace officers to maintain law and order.
-The primary jurisdiction of a peace officer so commissioned includes all counties in which property is owned, leased, rented, or otherwise under the control of the college district that employs the peace officer.
+The governing board of each state institution of higher education, including each college district, may employ and commission peace officers to maintain law and order.
+The primary jurisdiction of a peace officer so commissioned includes all counties in which property is owned, leased, rented, or otherwise under the control of the institution of higher education that employs the peace officer.

 Within a peace officer's primary jurisdiction, a peace officer: